 - Just want to review where technology has been and where it is going in composites?
 This workshop should give you that review and fresh start looking at new areas of growth!

-Tour registration closes April 17 and all registrants must pass an Ascent Aerospace background check.
+Dedicated to automotive carbon fiber, Plasan Carbon Composites is the leading Tier 1 supplier of carbon fiber parts and assemblies in the United States.
+Tour registration closes September 26 and all registrants must pass a Plasan Carbon Composites background check.
 Tour participants will be notified of approval prior to the tour.

-The SAMPE group rate is guaranteed based on availability until April 11, 2017.
+The SAMPE group rate is guaranteed based on availability until September 15, 2017.
 A deposit equal to one night's stay is required to hold each reservation.
 The credit card used to guarantee your reservation will be charged if your reservation is cancelled 72 hours prior to the first date of arrival.
-The current occupancy tax is 17.195%.
-A $5.00 Anaheim resort fee will be charged, per night.
-There is an early departure fee of $50.
+The current occupancy tax is 13%.
+Hotel Reservations can be made on-line or by individual call in.